mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/app-development.md

 ### 3.1 What Can I Do with Mendix Studio? {#studio}

 Mendix Studio is our collaborative, no-code, web-based application development environment.
 It enables citizen developers and people in the business with minimal coding or software development experience to create engaging web and mobile applications without having to know how to code.
-With Mendix Studio's visual drag-and-drop interface for design, data, and logic, collaborative software development becomes accessible to a variety of makers that do not sit in IT.
+With Mendix Studio's visual drag-and-drop interface for design, data, and logic, collaborative software development becomes accessible to a variety of makers who do not sit in IT.

 These makers add value in three ways using Mendix Studio:

-1. Bridge the requirements gap by building functional app prototypes that serve to validate ideas with business stakeholders, before involving professional developer teams to complete the application.
+1. They help to bridge the requirements gap by building functional app prototypes that serve to validate ideas with business stakeholders.
+This happens before professional developer teams are involved to complete the application.
-2. Contribute lightweight changes to existing apps, e.g. app users improving the user interface themselves, saving professional developers a lot of time while ensuring the right business outcomes.
+2. They contribute lightweight changes to existing apps (for example, operating as app users improving the user interface themselves).
+This saves professional developers a lot of time while ensuring the right business outcomes.
-3. Build simple business applications from start to finish themselves.
-Some processes are vastly improved by a simple web app, built by the person that best knows the process.
+3. They build simple business applications from start to finish themselves.
+Some processes are vastly improved by a simple web app, built by the person who best knows the process.

 Business analysts and citizen developers use Mendix Studio to do the following: